rogermachacca/VSDdeep/README.md

-# AI-based models for volcano-seismic event detection and classification (VSDdeep and VSCdeep)
+# volcano-seismic event detection and classification (VSDdeep and VSCdeep)

 ### Tested in Python 3.7.10